 Pursuant to the Corporate Governance Principles, the majority of the Board of a listed entity should be independent directors.
-Currently, the Board consists of five directors, of which three are independent directors.
+Currently, the Board consists of six directors, of which three are independent directors.

 The Board notes that the mere fact that a director has served on a board for a substantial period does not mean that the Director has become too close to management or a substantial holder to be considered independent.
-The following table shows the Directors' length of service as at 31 March 2024:
+The following table shows the Directors' length of service as at 31 March 2025:

-INDEPENDENCE LENGTH OF SERVICE Mr Michael D Lynch-Bell Assessed as independent ~ 5 years, 4 months Dr Neale Fong Assessed as independent ~ 5 years, 4 months Ms Beatriz Vicén Banzo Assessed as independent ~ 1 year, 8 months Ms Fleta Solomon Deemed not independent ~ 6 years, 9 months Mr Angus Caithness Deemed not independent ~ 6 years, 1 months
+INDEPENDENCE LENGTH OF SERVICE Mr Michael D Lynch-Bell Assessed as independent ~ 6 years, 4 months Dr Neale Fong Assessed as independent ~ 6 years, 4 months Dr David Fenlon Assessed as independent ~ 1 month Ms Beatriz Vicén Banzo Assessed as independent ~ 2 years, 7 months (resigned 1 March 2025) Mr Paul Long Deemed not independent ~ 1 month Ms Fleta Solomon Deemed not independent ~ 7 years, 9 months Mr Angus Caithness Deemed not independent ~7 years, 1 month